 Now, companies are struggling to scale back up.
 However, with ongoing economic uncertainty, hiring full-time employees still feels risky.

-Service providers hire, train, and supervise with managed outsourced administrative support.
+Service providers hire, train, and supervise managed outsourced administrative support.
 There is no management from the client's side.
-Because the service provider has hundreds of assistants available, businesses can quickly scale their admin layer without additional HR or management resources and without the long-term commitment of full-time workers.
+Because the service provider has hundreds of assistants available, businesses can quickly scale their administrative layer without additional HR or management resources and without the long-term commitment of full-time workers.
 Trained backup assistants, performance managers, and account managers are available to ensure continuity and quality control.

 You can scale up and scale back as business conditions change.